ekchew/binon/README.md

 A simple list is a vector in which all values share the same type.
 The type ID, therefore, need only be encoded once.

-The object data takes the form:
+The most data types, the object data take the bit-level form:

-	0btttttttt iiiiiiii*M (dddddddd*T)*N
+	N=iiiiiiii*M tttttttt (dddddddd*T)*N

 where:

+- The `i` bits encode the integer `N` (see [byte buffer](#bytes)).
-- The `t` bits indicate the data type ID of list elements.
+- The `t` bits encode the data type ID of the list elements.
-- The `i` bits encode the integer N (see [byte buffer](#bytes)).
-- The `d` bits represent T bytes of data for each element.
+- The `d` bits represent `T` bytes of data for each element.

+Note that with simple lists, there are special cases for dealing with data types in which the value is typically encoded into the type ID itself, which would not make sense here.

+- For a list of **boolean**, the `t` bits may encode either 0x01 (false) or 0x02 (true), while the `d` bits in this case would be the boolean values packed 8 to a byte with zero-padding in the least-signficant bits of the final byte if necessary (in keeping with the big-endian formatting principle).
+- For a list of **null**, the `t` bits would encode 0x00 as you would expect, but there would be no `d` bits following these.

 <a name="list"></a>
 ### general list (id=0x21) ###

-In a general list, each element can be of a different data type.
+In a general list, each element can be of a different data type, so compared to a [simple list](#slist), the object data take the form:

-In this case, the object data must place this type together with each element.

-	0biiiiiiii*M (tttttttt dddddddd*T)*N
+	N=iiiiiiii*M (tttttttt dddddddd*T)*N

-See [simple list](#slist) for an explanation of what `i`, `t`, etc. mean.
+In other words, we are encoding `N` type-value pairs.

 <a name="sdict"></a>
 ### simple dictionary (id=0x30) ###

+Dictionaries are essentially encoded as two lists: one for the keys and one for the corresponding values.
+But since both lists are the same length, the integer indicating this length need only be encoded once at the beginning of the object data.

-In a simple dictionary, all the keys must be of the same data type and all the values must also be of the same data type.
+In a simple dictionary, all keys share the same data type.
+All values also share the same data type (though it may differ from that of the keys).
-(The value type need not match the key type, however.)
-The object data look like this:

-	0bkkkkkkkk vvvvvvvv iiiiiiii*M (cccccccc*K dddddddd*V)*N
+This means the object data are nothing more than two [simple lists](#slist) sharing a length:

+	N=iiiiiiii*M kkkkkkkk (cccccccc*K)*N vvvvvvvv (dddddddd*V)*N

 where:

+- The `i` bits encode the integer N (see [byte buffer](#bytes)).
 - The `k` bits are the key data type ID.
 - The `v` bits are the value data type ID.
-- The `i` bits encode the integer N (see [byte buffer](#bytes)).
 - The `c` bits represent `K` bytes of data for each key.
-- The `d` bits represent `V` bytes of the corresponding value.
+- The `d` bits represent `V` bytes of corresponding value data.

+See also [simple list](#slist) for notes on the special cases of how boolean and null values get encoded.

 <a name="skdict"></a>
 ### simple key dictionary (id=0x31) ###

-In simple key dictionaries, all the keys must be of the same data type, but the values may differ in data type.
+A simple key dictionary differs from a [simple dictionary](#sdict) in that while the keys must all share the same data type, the values may differ from one another in data type.
-In this case, the object data take the form:

-	0bkkkkkkkk iiiiiiii*M (cccccccc*K vvvvvvvv dddddddd*V)*N

-See [simple dictionary](#sdict) for info on what these symbols mean.
+Rather than combining two simple lists, then, we need a simple list and a general list.

+	N=iiiiiiii*M kkkkkkkk (cccccccc*K)*N (vvvvvvvv dddddddd*V)*N

 <a name="skdict"></a>
 ### general dictionary (id=0x32) ###

-The most flexible of dictionary allows keys to have differing data types as well as values.
-This data type, however, is not supported by C++ at this time.
+In a general dictionary, both the keys and the values may have varying data types.
+The C++ implementation does not currently support this type of dictionary.

-The object data take the form:
+The object data combine two [general lists](#list) sharing a length:

-	0biiiiiiii*M (kkkkkkkk cccccccc*K vvvvvvvv dddddddd*V)*N
+	N=iiiiiiii*M (kkkkkkkk cccccccc*K)*N (vvvvvvvv dddddddd*V)*N

-See [simple dictionary](#sdict) for info on what these symbols mean.